Housing Specialist - NAZ

 - Locate new landlords; build positive relationships with landlords and property managers.

 - Work with team to plan and facilitate tenant education housing workshops and engagement with the larger community.

-- Help participants navigate transportation needs, including access to bus or gas cards and driving residents to appointments in personal or PPL vehicle.
+- Help participants navigate transportation needs, including access to bus or gas cards and driving residents to appointments in personal or PPL vehicles.

 - Attend staff and partner meetings as identified.